 After any car accident, the first thing you should do is call the police.
 They will take a report and document details of the scene of the accident that will be important to your case later on.
 If you are physically able to do so, try to obtain the name, contact information and insurance information for any other drivers involved in the accident, as well as any witnesses.

 Taking care of yourself after an accident is important.
 Seek a medical evaluation as soon as possible, even if you think nothing is wrong.
 If you don’t feel the need to go to the emergency room, go to an urgent care center or see your doctor as soon as possible.
 The reason is that immediately after an incident like an accident, our bodies’ “fight or flight” response kicks in, and there is a rush of adrenaline that can mask physical problems and pain.
 Always get checked out at a medical facility after an accident, even one you think is minor.
 Keep every single receipt, printout, and copies of discharge papers, after-visit summaries and any other paperwork for all visits and costs related to medical care, treatment, medication, equipment and prescriptions related to the accident.
 Document any time you need to take off of work to attend medical appointments or physical therapy.
 All of this documentation will be an important part of your case.

 From a few hours to a few days after an accident, you will be contacted by the other party’s insurance adjuster.
 We strongly recommend you do not speak to them.
 Their best interest is the other party, no matter what they might say.
 Instead, you should seek legal counsel as soon as possible after the accident, and inform anyone who calls, texts or emails you about the case that you are already working with a car accident lawyer or law firm.
-Accidents are public record.
+Accidents are public records.
 Many law firms scour these records daily and contact victims to try to get their business.
 But choosing the right law firm should be done with care.